Every tea-growing state has already seen its share of glory, and tea from Meghalaya is just starting to pick up the pace.

 During 1977-78 the Agriculture Department brought lowland tea samples from Assam and planted them in Experimental Centers at Umsning, Riangdo, and Tebronggre.
-They propagated the tea bush so that they can distribute them to farmers.
+They propagated the tea bush so that they could distribute it to farmers.
 The highland tea from Darjeeling was planted in Umsning.
 Farmers were reluctant to take up the trade because it required a lot of care during the first few years.
-Very few entrepreneurs saw the opportunity in tea plantation.
+Very few entrepreneurs saw the opportunity for tea in Meghalaya.

 Bah John had worked with Warren Tea Group in upper Assam for 12 years.
 With a lot of experience in hand, he returned to Shillong to start his tea plantation.
-As he was looking at his almost 3 acre land in Sohryngkham, he noticed that there were some tea plants in it.
-He discovered that it was the Chinese tea variety.
-Using the tea bush he discovered, he planted 100 tea plants.
+As he looked at his almost 3 acre land in Sohryngkham, he noticed some tea plants in it.
+He discovered that it was a Chinese tea variety.
+Using the tea bush he discovered, he planted 100 other natural tea plants.

 In 1992, he acquired some Darjeeling tea from Umsning and planted 600 plants.
 He had to wait for four years until he could harvest the leaves.
-Bah John collected 1 Kg of tea leaves, hand rolled them and dried them in bamboo treys.
+Bah John collected 1 Kg of tea leaves, hand-rolled them, and dried them in bamboo treys.
 He sent the tea to Kolkata for testing.
-The test result was excellent!
-His tea was considered the best highland tea they ever tested.
+The test results were excellent!
+His tea was considered to be the best highland tea they ever tested.
 He knew then that this was what he had to pursue.

-The first few years he had to invest a lot to expand the tea plantation.
+In the first few years, he had to invest a lot of money to expand the tea plantation.
 He had to fight for what he believed in.
 He sold his car and got a little help from the government.
 But that was that.
 He worked with 35 farmers encouraging them to plant the highland tea, but they all gave up eventually.
-They were not enterprising and had no patience.
-Hence they failed.
+They were not enterprising and were not patient like him.
+Hence, they failed.
 There was one farmer who was enterprising and worked towards his dream, but personal/family issues got in the way.

 Bah John says, Tea planting is labour intensive.
 It takes a lot of patience, hard work, and dedication and you could reap the harvest for 100-140 years depending on the location.

 The collection time of the tea leaves also varies from location to location.
 The collection cycle for Bah John's tea is 6-7 days because that is the duration of the leaf buds to grow.
-Where as in Ribhoi it takes 3-4 days.
-The harvest season begins from the April till November.
+Whereas, in Ribhoi, it takes only about 3-4 days.
+The harvest season begins from April till November.

-Apart from selling his tea in the local market, he exports his tea to Australia.
+Apart from selling his tea products in the local markets, he also exports his tea to a few customers in Australia.
 A customer from Australia once made a surprising comment.
-He said that the AV2, that grows in Darjeeling and the one that grows in Sohryngkham taste very different.
-The customer typically doesn't like AV2 but he like Bah John's tea.
-This could be because of climate, soil or age of the plant.
-There is a higher demand for green tea, and Bah John can only supply 75% of the tea from his estate.
+He said that the AV2 that grows in Darjeeling and the one that grows in Sohryngkham taste very different.
+The customer typically doesn't like AV2, but he likes Bah John's tea.
+This could be because of the climate, soil, or age of the plant.
+There is a great demand for green tea in Australia, but Bah John can only supply 75% of the tea from his estate.

-One advantage of Sharawn is that the estate is small in comparison to other tea estate and the processing is done on the estate itself.
-This helps maintain the quality.
-Unlike big tea estates where, by the time the tea leaves reach the factory for processing, it has already oxidized, thus the quality drops.
+One advantage of Sharawn is that the estate is small compared to other tea estates, and the processing is done on the estate itself.
+This helps him maintain the high quality of its tea products in India.
+Unlike big tea estates where by the time the tea leaves reach the factory for processing, they already oxidize, thus the quality drops.

-Bah John is fanatic about the quality of his tea.
-He is a role model farmer.
+Bah John is a role model farmer who ensures that its produce is always of high quality.
 Bah John received an entrepreneurship award from IIM Shillong.
-And his daughter Sharity Syiem was awarded youngest entrepreneur by Rotary club Shillong.
+His daughter, Sharity Syiem, was awarded youngest entrepreneur by Rotary club Shillong.

 After the success of Bah John's tea estate, the Agriculture Department was encouraged to set up a nursing farm in Upper Shillong.
-There have been a few other entrepreneurs who started growing tea in several parts of the state to date, and there is an expected increase.
+A few other entrepreneurs have also started growing tea in several parts of the state to date, and many are expected to follow suit.